johnnyneverwalked/dcd_thesis/README.md

 ### General

 The project uses the `igraph` library for graph calculations, plotting and static community detection algorithms.
 Calculations are mainly done on the Enron email data set (usually a yearly partition of it).
+The thesis paper can be found here (written in greek): http://ikee.lib.auth.gr/record/308606/

 ### Installation